dahoum/Nursery/Jamstack/README.md

 * [Fauna](https://fauna.com)
   * Probably the most Jamstack Serverless database out there.
-  * since 7 July 2021 Fauna supports [Region Groups](https://docs.fauna.com/fauna/current/api/fql/region_groups) (see the [Announcement](https://fauna.com/blog/meeting-data-residence-and-increasing-performance-with-fauna-region-groups)), which open the door for applications w/ strict compliancy restrictions on the location of the data.
+  * since 7 July 2021 Fauna supports [Region Groups](https://docs.fauna.com/fauna/current/api/fql/region_groups) (see the [Announcement](https://fauna.com/blog/meeting-data-residence-and-increasing-performance-with-fauna-region-groups)), which open the door for applications w/ strict compliance restrictions on the location of the data.

 ### Search as a Service